MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/writing-help-for-windows-powershell-cmdlets.md

 ### Write consistently

-Help for related cmdlets should be similar (for example, get-x and set-x).
+Help for related cmdlets should be similar (for example, `Get-Content` and `Set-Content`).
 Use the standard descriptions for standard parameters, like **Force** and **InputObject**.
 (Copy them from Help for the core cmdlets.)
 Use standard terms.
 For example, use "parameter", not "argument", and use "cmdlet" not "command" or "command-let."

 ### Start the synopsis with a verb

-The synopsis field informs the user what the cmdlet does, not what it is or how it works.
+The synopsis field informs the user what the cmdlet does, not what it's or how it works.
 Verbs create a task-based statement that informs users if this cmdlet meets their requirements.
 Use simple verbs like "get", "create", and "change."
 Avoid "set", which can be vague and fancy words like "modify".